 If yes- then consider taking it to a new level; do you have any interest in volunteering to help with programming in the hall, applying to be a P.A. or R.A. next year?
 Talk to your hall staff.

 If no - If you are finding yourself getting into conduct situations in the residence hall, you might need to think carefully about why you are in college.
-You can live much cheaper and party, if that is what you want, if you are NOT in college.
+You can live much cheaper and party, if that is what you want, if you are not in college.
 You are choosing to pay a lot of money for a college education and it isn't going to happen by itself.
 So, think carefully about how to use your time while you are here.
-If you feel you started off with bad habits and aren't sure how to change them now, talk to your hall staff such as the R.A. on your floor or the professional in charge of the hall.
+If you feel you started off with bad habits and aren't sure how to change them now, talk to your hall staff such as the R.A. on your floor or the professional Residence Life staff associated with your hall.

 If you are not getting along with your roommate ,it may be time to revisit the roommate contract.
 Have the R.A. sit down with you both and negotiate some changes in behavior so you can get along.
 If you really can't resolve the problems so that you can live successfully with your roommate, you can ask about a room change.
 Space is usually tight on campus but you might find a new room available and you could move over block break.